stIncMale/stincmale.github.io/_posts/2015-01-01-race-condition-vs-data-race.markdown

 Despite the incorrect definition stated by the JMM stays unchanged, I am going to use a fixed version:
 <div class="info-block" markdown="1">
-An execution is said to contain a **data race** if it contains at least two conflicting *non-volatile*[^2] accesses to a [shared variable](https://docs.oracle.com/javase/specs/jls/se14/html/jls-17.html#jls-17.4.1) that are not ordered by a HB relation.
+An execution is said to contain a **data race** if it contains at least two conflicting *non-volatile*[^2] accesses to a [shared variable](https://docs.oracle.com/javase/specs/jls/se14/html/jls-17.html#jls-17.4.1) that are not ordered by an `hb` relation.
 </div>

 Despite data race is a property of an execution and not a program, you may hear people saying that a program has a data race.